vijay1002v-stack/aws-end-to-end-data-engineering-pipeline/README.md

 - Data is converted to Parquet format.
 - Processed files are stored in Amazon S3.
 - Data is loaded into Amazon Redshift.
-- Power BI is used for dashboard creation.
 - The Glue Visual ETL job was later converted into a PySpark script for automation.

 ---